Bread Loaf Orion Environmental Writers' Conference

 APPLICATION AND ACCEPTANCE

-Applications to the Conference will be accepted between November 1, 2014 and March 15, 2015.
-Acceptance is based on the strength and promise of the writing sample and the degree to which the applicant and his or her work will benefit from the conference.
+Applications to the conference will be accepted between November 1, 2014 and March 15, 2015.
+Acceptance is based on the strength and promise of the writing sample and on the Admissions Board's judgment that the applicant will benefit from the conference.
 The application cover letter is also considered.
 Two workshops will be offered in poetry (Deming, Gay); one in fiction (Urrea); and four in creative nonfiction (Bass, Houston, Sanders, and Strand).

 Acceptances will be made on a rolling basis and applicants will be notified whether they have been admitted approximately four to six weeks after they apply.
 With rolling admissions, those who apply early increase their chances of acceptance; therefore, we encourage you to apply early.